tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The *Jupyter Notebook App* is a server application that allows
-operating on notebook documents (open, close, run, etc...).
+operating on notebook documents (open, close, run, etc...) via a web browser.
-In this guide, the *Jupyter Notebook App* is run on a local desktop
+The *Jupyter Notebook App* can be run on a local desktop
-and does not require any internet access.
+and without requiring internet access.
 In addition to displaying/editing/running notebook documents,
 the *Jupyter Notebook App* has a "Dashboard" (:ref:`dashboard`),
 a "control panel" showing local files and allowing to